 Anyway, both of these rock operas are a direct reminder of how WW II created much of modern music.
 Why?
 All of those pioneering rock artists who became prominent in the mid-60s and early 70s were born in the early to mid-1940s.

 In other words, Boomers, all of them.
-And quite a lot of them — The Who, Pink Floyd, The Rolling Stones, Bowie, etc. — were British, hence directly affected by the war.
+And quite a lot of them — The Who, Pink Floyd, The Rolling Stones, Bowie, etc. — were British, hence much more directly affected by the war than American children of the time.

 Read “directly affected” as “having Nazis bomb the city you lived in, so your parents evacuated you to the safe spots far north in the Lake District or elsewhere for the duration.